wesleykirkland/wesleyk.me/README.md

 - Netlify: Site settings → Environment variables
 - Vercel: Project settings → Environment Variables
 - Docker: Use `-e` flag or environment file

+### Dark Mode

+The website includes a built-in dark mode toggle that:
+- **Automatically detects** your system's color scheme preference
+- **Remembers your choice** using localStorage
+- **Provides a toggle button** in the header for manual switching
+- **Supports all pages** with consistent dark/light themes

+The dark mode toggle appears as a sun/moon icon in the header next to the social media links.

 ## 📝 Adding Blog Posts